A Guide to Repetitive Strain Injuries – How Much Compensation Can I Claim?

 |Hand injury||£27,220 to £58,100||The higher amount will be for an injury that has resulted in a permanent disability.|

 Legal Expert work on a No Win No Fee basis.
-This simply means that if, in the unlikely event, we did not win your compensation claim, you will not be held liable for any legal costs at all, meaning you do not pay us anything.
-Only when we win your case for you do we ask for payment of our legal fees and these are generally taken as a small percentage of your awarded compensation amount and so you do not have to finance any costs upfront, giving you peace of mind that you are not going to lose any of your existing capital.
+This simply means that if your claim is unsuccessful, you won’t be required to cover your lawyer’s legal fees.
+Only when we win your case for you do we ask for payment of our legal fees.
+These are generally taken as a small percentage of your awarded compensation amount and so you do not have to finance any costs upfront.
+This gives many clients peace of mind that they’re less likely to put under financial strain while making a claim for sustained RSI at work.

 We feel that working on this basis gives our clients confidence in us that we will do our absolute best for them to make their case a success and win them the maximum compensation amount possible, as after all, the better we do for you, the better we do for ourselves also.
-However, pay by the hour solicitor will expect payment regardless of whether or not your claim is a success and unfortunately, this then means that you are potentially gambling your money.
+However, pay by the hour solicitors will expect payment regardless of whether or not your claim is a success and unfortunately, this then means that you are potentially gambling your money.
 Legal fees can be tremendously expensive and if you are having to pay for costs regardless of the outcome, if your case is unsuccessful, you will have lost this money and be in a worse position financially than before.
-With No Win No Fee, there is no gamble as the legal fees are only payable on completion of a successful compensation claim.
+With No Win No Fee, our legal fees are only payable on completion of a successful compensation claim.

 Legal Expert is a team of solicitors who have worked in the personal injury claim industry for many years and have a wealth of experience in cases such as yours.